Non-tech startups are a significant part of the globalized industry today.

 If you may feel difficulty in managing these aspects, a tech intern can help you out.
 Usually, school students are available for both paid and unpaid internships.

-You can reward them by providing them a decent recommendation for their college entry.
+You can reward them by providing them with a decent recommendation for their college entry.

 Pre-selling is the key to success for a startup, sales of their initial product are significant.
 If, after all the research and development, your initial product fails, it might be challenging to survive in the market.